ashleykleynhans/pelican/content/2024/12/comparison-between-takealot-and-amazon-south-africa.md

 6. An order cannot be cancelled once the user has paid for it, you have to wait for it to be delivered and then schedule a return.
+7. The user is able to review items before they are even delivered.
-7. No progress bar to show the percentage of deals claimed.
+8. No progress bar to show the percentage of deals claimed.
-8. Excessive use of boxes by either using oversized boxes or placing each order item into separate boxes instead of packaging everything together into a single box.
+9. Excessive use of boxes by either using oversized boxes or placing each order item into separate boxes instead of packaging everything together into a single box.